-Molly specializes in emergency department and critical care nursing while her husband Nick works mainly in medical-surgical and COVID units.
+Molly specializes in the emergency department and critical care nursing while her husband Nick works mainly in medical-surgical and COVID units.
 They both have worked together in the float pool as well and love being able to work on contracts at the same hospital.
 Although it requires some extra work to make sure that their work schedules line up, the pair says their hospitals have been very accommodating.

 Their favorite part of travel nursing is having freedom and being able to celebrate life each day.
 They’re also able to take time off between contracts to recharge and relax.
 Molly shared, “We love everything and every moment of the travel nursing lifestyle, not only because we get to share it together, but also because we finally know in our hearts that we are making the most of our lives now.”